Build a Segment

 Using the Segment Builder: You build the segment by constructing a series of filter rules, using individual filter rules and/or filter groups (groups of filter rules joined by the same "AND" or "OR" conjunction).

 Using the AI-Assisted Segment Builder: If you have access, you describe the desired segment in natural language and then the AI-Assisted Segment Builder inspects permitted metadata from your LiveRamp datasets before proposing segment logic in rules.
-After you review and approve the rules, the segment builder builds the segment.
+After you review and approve the rules, the segment builder builds the segment and you can use the AI-Assisted Segment Builder to distribute the segment to your desired destinations.

 Note